The Case For Empowering Muslim Women, by Shaykh Luqman Ahmad

 There is no need for Muslim women to emulate, be programmed by, or to hold in high esteem, disbelieving women or fowl mouthed rappers or (rapperettes) who invite women to kufr, or to disbelieve in Allah and His Messenger, or who call to lewdness, nastiness, bad language and character, or to unclothe yourselves in the name of liberating you, or who glorify fornication and disobedience to Allah be He Exalted and Glorified.
 No sisters, you are better than that.
 You don’t have to take your ideology [aqeedah] from them, or from men-hating, reckless, feminist extremists.
 If you as Muslim woman, have the desire to be an effective advocate for women, and help improve, and raise their condition of the oppressed, then learning your religion correctly will help empower you, strengthen you, and shield you in more ways that you may not realize.

-A sister once asked me about where she can go to learn Islam from a women’s perspective.
-My advice was to learn Islam as Islam, according to what Allah revealed for mankind because knowledge that benefits a woman will benefit men and humanity also and knowledge which benefits men, will benefit women and humanity also.
-The goal of Shaitaan is turn men and women (particularly, spouses) into enemies, create discord between them, and to break the family, like he is doing through messaging being pumped into our community.
-Many of these callers to kufr, are a part of his army.
-Some knowingly and some unknowingly.
-The aim of Allah for the believer is to join spouses, keep the family whole, and to guide them to the straight path.
-My dear sisters of Islam, your role in this is essential, therefore I implore you to be vigilant.
-Sisters; you have to push back.
-I stand with you in this. – Imam Luqman Ahmad
+AMy sister once asked me where she could learn about Islam from a women’s perspective.
+I advised her to study Islam as it is, based on what Allah revealed for all of humanity.
+Knowledge that benefits women will also benefit men and society as a whole, and vice versa.
+The goal of Shaitaan is to turn men and women—especially spouses—into enemies, creating discord between them and breaking apart families.
+He accomplishes this through messages that are infiltrating our communities.
+Many of those who call for disbelief are part of his army, whether they realize it or not.Allah’s aim for believers is to unite spouses, keep families intact, and guide them along the straight path.
+My dear sisters of Islam, your role in this mission is crucial, so I urge you to be vigilant.
+You must stand firm.
+I stand with you in this endeavor. – Imam Luqman Ahmad

-Shaykh Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Imam of the Islamic Society of Folsom, in Northern California.
+Shaykh Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Imam at Large, residing in Philadelphia.
+He was the Imam of Masjid Ibrahim Islamic Center in Sacramento, Ca for 25 years until his retirement.
 He is a former executive committee member of the North America Imams Federation (NAIF), and the CEO of ‘Mosque Without Borders’, an organization that address Muslim sectarianism in the United States.
 He is also and the author of the book, “Double Edged Slavery“, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a critical look at the ideological underpinning of modern Salafist extremism.
-He blogs at imamluqman.wordpress.com, and can be reached at imamabulaith@yahoo.com.
+He can be reached at imamabulaith@yahoo.com.